BADGERS AND THEIR SETTS ARE PROTECTED BY LAW AND IT IS VITAL TO SEEK PROFESSIONAL ADVICE BEFORE TAKING ACTION.

 Walk round the perimeter to see where they are getting in.
 Badgers are very powerful creatures and can both dig under and climb over fences unless they are of a certain standard.
 Unless you are willing to spend a substantial sum of money and go to considerable lengths it might be best to accept that your garden is on a badger route.

-Badger path under fence and hedge.
+Badger path under barbed wire fence.

 Dung Pits and Latrines